DaddyVladd/limiter-unpacker/README.md

 ## Updates

 Whenever NetLimiter releases an update I'll rebuild with the new DLLs and push a new release.
 Just download the latest exe and run it again.
+No guarantees on same day updates.

 ---